wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-dotnet-backend-ios-get-started.md

 [AZURE.INCLUDE [mobile-services-selector-get-started](../includes/mobile-services-selector-get-started.md)]
 &nbsp;

->[AZURE.TIP] If you are new to mobile development using Windows Azure, [get started with Azure Mobile Apps](/documentation/articles/app-service-mobile-dotnet-backend-ios-get-started-preview) instead of Azure Mobile Services; this gives you [additional advantages](/documentation/articles/app-service-mobile-value-prop-migration-from-mobile-services-preview).
+>[AZURE.TIP] If you are new to mobile development using Windows Azure, [get started with Azure Mobile Apps](/documentation/articles/app-service-mobile-dotnet-backend-ios-get-started-preview) instead of Azure Mobile Services; Mobile Apps gives you [additional advantages](/documentation/articles/app-service-mobile-value-prop-migration-from-mobile-services-preview).

 This tutorial shows you how to add a cloud-based backend service to an iOS app using Azure Mobile Services.
 In this tutorial, you will create both a new mobile service and a simple _To do list_ app that stores app data in the new mobile service.
 The mobile service uses .NET and Visual Studio for server-side business logic.
 To create a mobile service with server-side business logic in JavaScript, see the [JavaScript backend version] of this topic.